Szabin3688/Szabin3688/README.md

 - 👋 Hi, I’m Szabin
 - 👀 I’m interested in web and shell and microcontroller development
-- 🌱 I’m currently learning web design
+- 🌱 I’m currently learning web design, and programming
 - 📫 You can communicate with me on my email at: bartisszabin04@gmail.com or on my social media :)
+- You can find my social media platforms @ linkt.ee/b.szabin

 <!---
 Szabin3688/Szabin3688 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.